 Escape velocity equation

-The escape velocity formula is independent from the properties of the escaping object.
+The escape velocity formula is independent of the properties of the escaping object.
 The only thing that matters is the mass and radius of the celestial body in question:

 PE and some kinetic energy